NotePlan/plugins/jgclark.Reviews/README.md

 This updates this project's @reviewed() date, and jumps to the next project to review.
 If there are none left ready for review it will show a congratulations message.

 ### `/completeProject`
-This add @completed(today) date to the open project.
+This add an #archive tag, and a @completed(date) mention to the metadata line (by default line 2) of the open project note, removes the project/area from the review list, and offers to move it to the NotePlan Archive area.

 ## Configuration
 These commands require configuration.

-In NotePlan v3.3.2 and above, please click the gear button on the 'Summaries' line in the Plugin Preferences panel.
+In NotePlan v3.4 and above, please click the gear button on the 'Summaries' line in the Plugin Preferences panel.

-NotePlan v3.3.1 and earlier uses the first configuration block of the special `Templates/_configuration` note.
+NotePlan v3.3.x and earlier uses the first configuration block of the special `Templates/_configuration` note.
 The first time the plugin is run it should detect it doesn't have configuration, and offer to write some to this note.
 Alternatively, in that note, include the following settings you want in its first code block.
 This is the annotated list of settings, with their defaults:

 ```jsonc
 ...